Core Web Vitals for Framer Website Performance

 8. Common Pitfalls & Quick Fixes

+Many sites struggle with performance due to overlooked basics-see the most common Framer performance mistakes and how to avoid them.
 Even well-designed Framer websites can suffer from avoidable mistakes that impact speed, stability, and user engagement.
 Here’s how to quickly address common performance pitfalls.

 8.1 Over-Reliance on Large Background Videos